 - serious heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies

-- kidney disease
+- chronic kidney disease

 - chronic obstructive pulmonary disease (COPD)

-- obesity, which occurs in people with a body mass index (BMI) of 30 or higher
+- obesity, or a body mass index (BMI) of 30 or higher

 - sickle cell disease

 - a weakened immune system from a solid organ transplant